kyma-project/community/sig-and-wg/sig-core/proposals/central-connector-service.md

 ### Certificate revocation

-The client certificates and intermediate server certificates must be revoked as soon as they are compromised.
+The client certificates and Kyma cluster client certificates must be revoked as soon as they are compromised.
 The list of revoked certificates will be stored in the central Connector Service and synchronized with all Kyma clusters.
-The list will contain both the client certificates and the server intermediate certificates.
+The list will contain both the client certificates and the certificates in Kyma cluster.

 The fingerprint of the compromised certificate will be added to the Application Connector.
 It will ensure that the connected Application which uses the compromised certificates can no longer perform any calls.